 What is ISO 27004 Standard, and Why Is It Required?

-Most organizations are aware of the ISO 27001 standard that establishes guidelines pertaining to establishing and managing an Information Security Management System (ISMS).
+Most organizations are aware of the ISO 27001 standard that lists guidelines for establishing and managing an Information Security Management System (ISMS).
 Businesses implement ISMS controls and devise new policies to improve security posture.
 So, what does an ISO 27004 standard have to do with all this?
 Is it a subset or security requirement that falls under ISO 27001?

 Not everyone is aware of this particular standard, but it is crucial for the effectiveness of an organization’s security standing.
 This blog aims to discuss ISO 27004 and why it is required.